NaoiseGaffney/BookRepository/README.md

 ![CDD - Testing](documentation/CDD%20-%20Testing.png)

 Continuous unit and integration testing while coding on the local development branch before commiting coode to GitHub development caught most of my coding errors.
 Testing was performed using the local Flask WSGI Server, before committing the code to GitHub development and creating a merge pull request in VSCode triggering a Heroku Review App deployment for further testing.
-If the tests failed I canceleled the pull request, and if they passed I added a comment and accepted the merge pull request to merge GitHub development to master, which in turn automatically deployed to Heroku Staging.
+If the tests failed I cancelled the pull request, and if they passed I added a comment and accepted the merge pull request to merge GitHub development to master, which in turn automatically deployed to Heroku Staging.
 Further tests on Heroku Staging before manual promotion to Heroku Production.

 Flask Debug Toolbar together with ample use of `print` statements aided in fixing the bugs.
 I highly recommend the use of Flask Debug Toolbar, not only for debugging, but for the insights gained of how Flask and Flask extensions work making it easier to both design and develop the Book Repository.

 There were three main bugs that required serious attention and GitHub issues were created in VSCode:

-* [Book Repository on Heroku behaves erratically. #17](https://github.com/NaoiseGaffney/BookRepository/issues/17): I had introduced what I thought was a brlliant way to create a `SECRET_KEY` using `SECRET_KEY = os.urandom(128).hex()`.
+* [Book Repository on Heroku behaves erratically. #17](https://github.com/NaoiseGaffney/BookRepository/issues/17): I had introduced what I thought was a brilliant way to create a `SECRET_KEY` using `SECRET_KEY = os.urandom(128).hex()`.
 This works locally, though erratically on Heroku forcing me to Sign In twice.
-I fixed this by using `SECRET_KEY = os.environ.get("SECRET_KEY")` insetad with the `SECRET_KEY` defined in '.env' locally and as a variable on Heroku for Review Apps, Staging, and Production.
+I fixed this by using `SECRET_KEY = os.environ.get("SECRET_KEY")` instead with the `SECRET_KEY` defined in '.env' locally and as a variable on Heroku for Review Apps, Staging, and Production.
 * [Book Results creates "empty" space when displaying public book search results. #20](https://github.com/NaoiseGaffney/BookRepository/issues/20): I fixed this by changing the BaseQuerySets in `search_results(page=1)`.
 I had tried using 'Q' (supported by MongoEngine) queries and '~Q' (not supported by Flask_MongoEngine nor MongoEngine, though works on Djongo for Django) to no effect, and changed the way it works by omitting all books marked as PRIVATE/HIDDEN from the public book searches.
 * [Python configuration file has stopped loading all of a sudden. #29](https://github.com/NaoiseGaffney/BookRepository/issues/29): using Gmail as the SMTP provider for user registration and password reset emails stopped working and caused an "Internal Server Error 500" and crashed the application.
 The issue is one of the reCaptcha being required for the Gmail account.
-I reconfigured the Gmail account I use for this to support 2-Factor Authentication with a specila code/key to use instead of the password in my environment variables.
+I reconfigured the Gmail account I use for this to support 2-Factor Authentication with a special code/key to use instead of the password in my environment variables.

 Besides the continuous unit and integration testing performed during development, I also used manual BDD testing which is documented previously in this document.
 In addition I performed automated BDD testing too, using Selenium IDE to record the test cases, converting the tests to PyTest, modifying the code (one test case at a time) to get it working, before running successful test suites (documented previously in this document).

 Testing has been performed on several different devices, to ensure all works well on different screen sizes and using different browsers.
 In fact, the User Management and Book Repository features look fabulous (IM(H)O) on smaller screens.
-The Admin Dashboard requires wider screens to fit the user table on one screen without needing to scrool, though is easily viewed on smaller screens too.
+The Admin Dashboard requires wider screens to fit the user table on one screen without needing to scroll, though is easily viewed on smaller screens too.

 ### Validation of HTML 5, CSS 3, JS and Python